brpo01/Project-Documentation/Project-14.md

   }
   ```
 ```
 **Note**: The stage above will not deploy to "dev" environment if you do not specify it in the String ParameterValue at the beginning of the script.
 The "defaultValue" should be changed from "${inventory_file}" to "dev".
-That way the application will be automatically deployed to Dev environment.
+That way, the application will be automatically deployed to Dev environment.
 ```

  This build job tells Jenkins to trigger a job in the ansible-config-mgt pipeline.
-Since the ansible-config-mgt pipeline requires some parameters, we pass them using the 'parameters' value.(I provisioned servers for SIT,DEV,CI environments only)
+Since the ansible-config-mgt pipeline requires some parameters, we parse them using the 'parameters' value.(I provisioned servers for SIT,DEV,CI environments only)

 ![{73E0A380-8DB1-4859-9B94-16D0C0DCD0A8} png](https://user-images.githubusercontent.com/76074379/120633085-969f0900-c41e-11eb-91df-49809554e025.jpg)